MarshMeadow/Duo/README.md

 **Support**

-  If you encounter any issues or have questions about using Revanced Duo with Ad Blocking, please don't hesitate to contact our support team at [support@revancedduo.com](https://www.revanced.net/contact).
+  If you encounter any issues or have questions about using Revanced Duo with Ad Blocking, please don't hesitate to contact our support team at [support@revancedduo.com](https://www.revanced.net/contact) (not a real email)..

 **License**